surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of #math#

-  By using math we can make use of all
+  By using math we can make use of all the buil

 ## Usage of #math#plugin# for Grid View